-To enable the functionality, on the General ledger parameters page, on the Reverse charge tab, set the Enable reverse charge option to Yes.
+To enable the functionality for reverse charge VAT, on the General ledger parameters page, on the Reverse charge tab, set the Enable reverse charge option to Yes.
 In the Purchase order sales tax group and Sales order tax group fields, select the default sales tax groups.
 When a reverse charge applicability condition is met, the sales or purchase order line is updated with these sales tax groups.

 Reverse charge on a sales invoice